 Healthier Heart Challenge: Get Your Best Sleep

-If you’ve joined our Healthier Heart Challenge then you are likely working on the earlier habits that we have recommended which focus on getting screened and having baseline measurements in order to track your progress as you begin to embrace exercise habits and changes your diet.
+If you’ve joined our Healthier Heart Challenge then you are likely working on the earlier habits that we have recommended which focus on getting screened and having baseline measurements in order to track your progress as you begin to embrace exercise habits and changes in your diet.
 Remember that built into this challenge is the recommendation that you take your time with each habit change, allowing your body and mindset to become comfortable with what may be some challenging behavior changes.
 Don’t take on another habit change, until you feel very comfortable with the prior suggestions.
 Also remember that this is not an “all or nothing” challenge.
 We expect you to encounter roadblocks and those roadblocks may mean a day or several days of “falling off the wagon.”
 Do not let those moments de-rail your efforts.
 Your heart health is at stake.

 Sleep and your heart